 Campus Health Center

-Much like the on-campus health centers and nurses’ stations in many American high schools, this resource offers doctor and nurse visits, and in some rural campuses they may even offer dental services.
+This resource offers doctor and nurse visits.
+In some rural campuses, they may even offer dental services.
 If you get hit with a bout of the flu or you’re simply feeling under the weather and cannot get off-campus to find somewhere for over-the-counter medication, the campus health center probably has what you need, and can provide it to you for free.
 They may also offer medical exams and emergency services.

 These are some of the major resources available on a majority of US college campuses.
 Every campus may offer a different set of resources and each one may operate differently too.
 Even if you do not think you need any of the resources on your college campus, it is a good idea to get familiar with that is available.